NPS Calculator India — Retirement Corpus & Monthly Pension 2026

 NPS Tax Benefits 2026

-- Contributions up to ₹1.5 lakh deductible under Section 80C
+- Own contributions up to ₹1.5 lakh deductible under Section 80C (old tax regime only)

-- Employer contributions up to 10% of salary deductible under Section 80CCD(2)
+- Employer NPS contributions up to 14% of basic salary deductible under Section 80CCD(2) — available in both old and new tax regimes (as of FY 2025–26)

 Real-World Examples — 2026